 The Department of History at the University of Connecticut is highly ranked nationally.
 We have active scholars with national and international reputations who have won prestigious prizes, fellowships and awards.
 They are also dedicated teachers.
 Take full advantage of office hours and attend departmental events so that they have a chance to get to know you.

-Our upper-division classes, which students normally begin taking in their sophomore year, range between 19 and 40 students.
+Our upper-division classes range between 19 and 40 students.
 Our emphasis is on learning to read critically, to write clearly and forcefully, and to think independently.
 Our students become equipped with analytical skills that will enable them to learn and develop for the rest of their lives.